AWS PrivateLink

 VPCEndpoint -->|Private network| OW[OpsWorker SQS]

-- Private networking — No data over the public internet
+- Private networking.
+Cluster data does not travel over the public internet.

-- Reduced attack surface — No public endpoint exposure
+- Reduced attack surface.
+No reliance on a public endpoint for agent traffic.

 Considerations

-- Available for AWS-hosted clusters (EKS, self-hosted on EC2)
+- Available for AWS-hosted clusters (EKS, or self-hosted on EC2).

 Best For